omphalos/earhorn/README.md

 1. Instrumentation-based autocomplete for autocomplete that side-steps many of the issues that static JavaScript analysis runs into.
 2. Function navigation.
 It should be straight-forward to navigate to a function's definition, as well to all of its invokations.
 3. Code hot-swapping.
 This is something that V8 supports natively, but should be possible with an instrumentation library as well, as instrumented functions can hold references to their uninstrumented code and re-instrument new code at runtime.
 4. Remote execution of code.
-During instrumentation it should be possible to save references to eval inside instrumented functions.
-These eval references could be used to remotely invoke code in the proper scope, letting you talk to and edit functions as you're writing them.
+During instrumentation it's possible to save references to eval inside instrumented functions.
+These eval references could be used to remotely invoke code in the proper scope, letting you talk to and edit live functions without setting up breakpoints.
 I think this would be a nice addition to the REPLs and breakpoints that coders are already familiar with.

+Additionally, custom object visualization should be straightforward to implement.
+Currently the object visualization widget is a fixed angular html template.
+But it should be straightforward to support user-injected angular templates that vary by object type.

 License
 =======